 2.2 Sampling procedure

 A multistage sampling technique was used for the selection of respondents for this study.
 The first stage was purposive selection of Mokwa LGAs because the LGA have always been a victim of flood experience over the years.
 Second stage involves the random selection of three wards in the LGA.
-Third stage involved random selection of three villages from each ward and the fourth stage, thirteen farming households were selected from each village.
+Third stage involved random selection of three villages from each ward and at the fourth stage, thirteen farming households were selected from each village.
 In all a total of 117 farmers were selected for this study.
-Data were collected from the arable crop farmer with the use of a questionnaire.
+Data were collected from the arable crop farmers with the use of a questionnaire.

 2.3 Analytical techniques